-Among them, the biggest happens to be the e-commerce experience that they are offering to their users.
-The user experience.
-UX is deeply linked with the web design of an e-commerce store.
+Of these challenges, the biggest happens to be the e-commerce experience that businesses are offering to their users.
+The user experience is deeply linked with the web design of an e-commerce store.
 Consumers always want to feel like they are the sole focus of the business.
 If you don’t perfect your web design and user experience, your consumers could be driven away by even the slightest of inconveniences.

 It’s not just consumers having a preference to be “spoilt” by businesses here.
-The user experience and web design play a crucial role in highlighting the branding, affecting the sales and building consumer loyalty.
-The following are a few more reasons which highlight the importance of improving the e-commerce experience for your users.
-Here are some tips to help you do this.
+The user experience and web design play a crucial role in highlighting the branding, affecting sales and building consumer loyalty.
+Here we have highlighted a few more reasons why improving the e-commerce experience for your users is so important, along with some tips to help you do this.

 It’s all about personalisation

-Since 2017, personalisation of the user experience has become the main focal point of an e-commerce store.
+Since 2017, personalisation of the user experience has become the main focal point of e-commerce stores.
 Users want to visit a website and have it accommodating to their tastes, preferences and shopping habits.
-The web design should reflect this desire allowing them receive a user experience that is catering to them specifically.
+The web design should reflect this desire, allowing users to have an experience that is catering to them specifically.

-With so many e-commerce websites, it’s the little things like this in your web design that act as the major differentiating factor for success, drawing more users to your e-commerce store.
+With so many e-commerce websites out there, it’s the little things in your web design that can act as the major differentiating factor for success, drawing more users to your e-commerce store.
 Personalisation has slowly begun to take a bigger role, so any web design ignoring this opportunity immediately puts you at a disadvantage.

 Synonymous with convenience

 A major impacting factor behind the popularity of e-commerce stores is the convenience they offer.
-It minimises the need for waiting in long lines, dealing with crowds, or finding their favourite products out of stock.
-Users enjoy the convenience that e-commerce stores introduce and their web design needs to reflect this factor.
+It minimises the need for waiting in long lines, dealing with crowds, or finding your favourite products out of stock.
+Users enjoy the convenience that e-commerce stores offer and their web design needs to reflect this factor.

 Gives an impression of your business